isx434324/kerberosproject/backendClassic/readme.md

 ### Model4
 Imap Kerberitzat

-How the service use kerberos for the autentication of a client unix that use the service Add service to the kerberos keytab
+How a server imap use kerberos for clients authentication.

-Add user to kerberos database
+Configure PAM for using the module pam_krb5.so
-The user obtain the ticket
+Add a user (without passwrod unix) in imap server, the same client must exist on kerberos database.

-when the user use the service don't require password
+The ftp client try to acces to the service ftp using telnet and use the  kerberos passwrod to authenticate itself.